byishimo1234-glitch/alu-shell/README.md

-This repository contains information about my first journey in shell scripting
+This repository contains information about my first journey in shell scripting.